NVIDIA/spark-rapids/docs/compatibility.md

 what Apache Spark does support.
 Note that Spark itself has changed through different releases, and we will try to call out which releases we offer different results for.
 JSON parsing is enabled by default except for date and timestamp types where we still have work to complete.
-If you wish to disable it you can set `spark.rapids.sql.format.json.enabled` or `spark.rapids.sql.format.json.read.enabled` to false.
-Note that these configs apply only to the JSON scan `from_json` is based on the same code base as JSON scan and has similar checks, but to disable it you need to disable the `JsonToStructs` expression.
+If you wish to disable JSON Scan you can set `spark.rapids.sql.format.json.enabled` or `spark.rapids.sql.format.json.read.enabled` to false.
+To disable `from_json` you can set `spark.rapids.sql.expression.StructsToJson` to false.

 ### Limits